coldshrine/study-notes/talks/the-dos-and-donts-of-error-handling.md

     * In sequential languages with single threads, crashing is not widely
 * The programmer finds the error
 * The compiler finds the error

+## What's the big deal about concurrency?

+A sequential program when crashes it turns everything down (single thread).

+When in a parallel program something crashes, the rest should keep working.
+There are linked process, if a process dies, these other processes are going to tell the process has died; these processes are going to get error messages.